Supritham-Singh/Supritham-Singh/README.md

 # 👋 Hi there, I am Supritham Singh Bhatia

 I'm Supritham Singh Bhatia, a motivated B.Tech student at Manipal University Jaipur, currently maintaining a strong 9.01 CGPA.
 My dual focus lies in Full Stack Web Development—where I specialize in the Next.js/React/Node.js stack—and Data Analytics.
-I'm a quick learner driven by a passion for solving real-world problems, a commitment demonstrated by my experience as a T&TEAD Intern at Deloitte, where I built a full-stack ticketing system, and my achievements as a Top 15 Finalist in the Deloitte Hacksplosion.
+I'm a quick learner driven by a passion for solving real-world problems, a commitment demonstrated by my experience as a T&T EAD Intern at Deloitte, where I built a full-stack ticketing system, and my achievements as a Top 15 Finalist in the Deloitte Hacksplosion.
 I strive to combine robust system development with data-driven intelligence in all my work.

 ## 🚀 GitHub:
 <div align="center">